telerik/ajax-docs/controls/pivotgrid/functionality/export/excel.md

     End If
 End Sub
 ````

 ![pivotgrid-excel-export 1](images/pivotgrid-excel-export_1.png)
 ![pivotgrid-excel-export 2](images/pivotgrid-excel-export_2.png)

 >note The **Format** property of the **ExportedCell** object is the excel based cell format.
 For example:
 >

-The other parameter which is passed into the **PivotGridCellExporting** is the model cell from which the export structure cells are built.The PivotGridBaseModelCell class contains information related with the PivotGrid cells:
+The other parameter which is passed into the **PivotGridCellExporting** is the model cell from which the export structure cells are built.
+The **PivotGridBaseModelCell** class contains information related with the PivotGrid cells:

 * **Field** - Gets the pivot grid field related with this cell